YaoYinYing/PPRCODE_Guideline/README.md

 ----

 # **Changelog of ppr code server main program, version for release**
+## V1.6.9 @ 2019.03.22
+### bug fix
+1. problems btw ajax and submit function of button, which occurs mostly in firefox.
+2. repeated job submission caused by some unknown reason.
+3. fail to send email and result page creating by syntax error in email address. email will be the last now.

+## V.16.8 @ 2019.03.16
+### bug fix
+1. connection error to ProSite with timeout limit.

 ## V1.6.7 @ 2019.03.08
 ### bug fix
 1. redirect to error_500 when data is failed to post by ajax. this is often caused by brower version or disabled javascript by users setting.